SQream/sqream_docs/configuration_guides/ldap.rst

 Basic Method Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Only roles with admin privileges and higher may enable LDAP Authentication.
+Only roles with admin privileges or higher may enable LDAP Authentication.

 **Procedure**